zcash/zips/zip-bolt-support.rst

 * ``tx_out_count``: 1
 * ``tx_out``: (using a P2SH address)

   - ``scriptPubKey`` must have the form ``0 <32-byte hash>``, where the latter is the hash of the script needed to spend the output.

-To redeem this output, the redeeming transaction must present:
+To redeem this output as the customer, the redeeming transaction must use the following ``scriptSig``:

+	1 <<opbolt-mode> <channel-token> <closing-token>> <cust-sig> <serializedScript>,

+or as the merchant:

-	scriptSig: 0 <opbolt-mode> <<channel-token> <closing-token>> <cust-sig> <merch-sig> <serializedScript>,
+	1 <cust-sig> <merch-sig> <serializedScript>,

 where ``serializedScript`` is as follows:

+	OP_IF
-	2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIGVERIFY OP_DUP OP_HASH160 <hash-of-channel-token> OP_EQUALVERIFY OP_BOLT
+	  <time-delay> OP_CSV OP_DROP 2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIG
+	OP_ELSE
+	  <cust-pubkey> OP_CHECKSIGVERIFY OP_BOLT
+	OP_ENDIF

 * ``bindingSig``: a signature that proves that (1) the total value spent by Spend transfers - Output transfers = value balance field.

-The customer creates its initial commitment transaction _before_ the funding transaction is confirmed (since customer needs to know they can get their money back).
-Similarly, the merchant creates his initial commitment transaction _before_ the funding transaction is confirmed.
-Once both commitment transactions have been created, the customer broadcasts the funding transaction and waits for the network to confirm the transaction.
+The customer (in collaboration with the merchant) creates their initial commitment transaction before sending the funding transaction to the network (since  the customer needs to know they can get their money back).
+Once both customer and merchant commitment transactions have been created, the customer should broadcast the funding transaction and waits for the network to confirm the transaction.
 After the transaction has been confirmed, the payment channel is established.

-2.3 Commitment Transactions
+2.2 Commitment Transactions
 -------------
-2.3.1 Customer commitment transaction
+2.2.1 Customer commitment transaction
 ----
 The customer commitment transaction is generated by the customer during the channel establishment but is not broadcast to the network.
-The customer's commitment transaction (below) contains two outputs: (1) an output that can be spent immediately by the merchant or (2) another output that can be spent by the customer after a relative timeout (or a certain number of blocks).
-This approach allows the merchant to see the parent transaction and spend the output with a revocation token if the customer posted an outdated closure token.
+The customer's commitment transaction (below) contains two outputs: (1) an output that can be spent immediately by the merchant or (2) another output that can be spent by either the customer after a relative timeout (or a certain number of blocks) or the merchant with a revocation token.
+This approach allows the merchant to see the customer's closing transaction and spend the output with a revocation token if the customer posted an outdated closure token.

 The customer's commitment transaction is described below.